-It may seem obvious, but this is the very first question you should ask; especially at larger shows with hundreds of vendors exhibiting.
-If the vendor is already booked, it’ll save both of you a lot of valuable time.
+This question may seem obvious, but it is the very first question you should ask – especially at larger wedding expos with hundreds of vendors exhibiting.
+If the vendor is already booked, it’ll save both of you valuable time.

 “Have you worked at my venue before?”

 If they have, great!
-Follow up with them and ask them about room layout ideas and other advice they would recommend based off your venue.
-If the vendor has yet to work at your venue, that isn’t necessarily a bad thing.
-If they mention doing a site visit with you at some point during the months leading up to your wedding day, that’s a great answer to look for as well.
+As a follow-up question, ask them about any advice they would offer about your venue.
+If the vendor hasn’t worked at your venue yet, that isn’t necessarily a bad thing.
+If they mention in their answer about doing a site visit with you at some point during the months leading up to your wedding day, that’s a perfectly acceptable answer, too.

 “Will you be the person I work with?
 If not, can I meet them before signing a contract?”

-Occasionally, it’s good to ask an unexpected question and take the vendor off script.
-There is some valuable insight to be gained from this question – for example, do they care as much as their advertising claims to – and listen carefully to how they respond.
+Occasionally, it’s good to ask an unexpected question and take the vendor off-script.
+There is some valuable insight to be gained from this question – do they care as much as their advertising claims they do – so listen carefully to how they respond.

 “Is this your full-time profession?”

 It may be, it may not be.
-A part-timer isn’t necessarily a bad thing – I know several that are fantastic at what they do – but they may not be as responsive or accessible as you may need.
+A vendor that works in the wedding industry part-time isn’t necessarily a bad thing – I know several that are fantastic at what they do – but they may not be as responsive or accessible as you like.

-“Can you tell me about three creative things you have recently done for your clients?”
+“Can you tell me about three creative elements that you have recently done for your clients?”

-Their answer will give you insight to their passion, talent, and of course, creativity.
-If one of the three captures your attention, make a note to definitely follow up with this wedding pro after the show.
+Their answer will give you insight into their passion, talent, and of course, creativity.
+If one of the three captures your attention, make a note to definitely follow up with this wedding pro after the bridal show.

 “What does the process leading up to my wedding day look like?”

-What do they do behind-the-scenes that won’t be seen during the wedding reception?
-For some vendor categories – like wedding planner, photographer, officiant, and DJ – this will be a lengthy answer.
+What does the wedding pro do behind the scenes that won’t be seen during the wedding reception?
+For some vendor categories – such as wedding planner, photographer, officiant, and DJ – this will be a lengthy answer.
 Is that vendor detailed and organized?
-Or do they seem like they will be added stress?
+Or do they seem like they will be an added stress?

 “What makes you unique from your competitors?”